digipet007/friend-finder/app/data/README.md

 ```

 Then go to the following URL in your browser: `localhost:8080`
-you should be able to click on the links and enter/display data on the survey page at `localhost:8080/survey`.
+You should be able to click on the links and enter data on the survey page at `localhost:8080/survey`.
-To check that the data has been captured, go to `localhost:8080/api/friends`
+To check that the data has been captured, go to `localhost:8080/api/friends` or click the API link at the bottom of the page.

 ## Deployment and General Use
 This app can be deployed to a server, such as Heroku or AWS, for online use from different devices.
-Data is stored on the server.
+Data input by the user is stored on the server as well.

 ## Built With